extrange/personal-blog/docs/blog/posts/2025-09-10-how-to-run-online-business-aws.md

 **AWS Lightsail** is a cheap way to run Postgres; the cheapest plan is $5/month.
 You'll need to manage updating and scaling yourself, however.

 Neon starts to get expensive when the DB is being constantly queried - if the costs goes up more than $18.75/month (price of a RDS db.t4g.micro instance), I'll probably switch back.

+API Gateway (and thus Lambdas behind it) do not support SSE.
+However, it is possible to call the Lambda function URL directly.
+Note that the endpoint should authenticate the user accordingly, since there is no API Gateway in front.

 ## FAQ